 |Attendance||UCAS code||Year of entry|

-Central to our course philosophy is taking an outward-facing approach to what design does and how it is used, exploiting our well-established industry links and 'live' projects.
-'Studio culture' is key to the dynamics of this experience.
-We use our studio spaces and facilities to experiment and explore new ways to push the boundaries of visual communication.
+Central to this course is an outward-facing approach to what design does and how it is used.
+Kingston has well-established industry links and opportunities for ‘live' projects.
+You will use our studios and facilities to experiment, exploring new ways to push the boundaries of visual communication.

-Year 1 aims to encourage an open-minded, flexible and exploratory approach to design within a supportive learning environment.
-You will be introduced to key areas of communication design, building your design confidence through individual and team projects.
-You will develop your knowledge of the design process, visual language, typographic principles and conceptual ability through a wide range of projects.
+Year 1 encourages an open-minded, flexible and exploratory approach to design within a supportive learning environment.
+You will be introduced to key areas of communication design through individual and team projects.
+You will develop your knowledge of the design process, visual language, typographic principles and conceptual ability.

-Year 2 projects are designed to help you develop higher-level creative and interpersonal skills, enabling you to explore imaginative and innovative ways to communicate.
-You will learn about the wider social and cultural context in which graphic designers work, and will collaborate with students from other courses in multidisciplinary projects.
-You will also gain useful career management skills and have the opportunity to take part in our work placement programme.
+Year 2 helps you develop high-level creative and interpersonal skills, used to explore imaginative and innovative ways to communicate.
+You will develop a particular area of graphic design through self-initiated projects, complementing your studio work.
+You will learn about the wide social and cultural context in which graphic designers work, and will collaborate with students from other courses in multidisciplinary projects.
+You will also gain useful career management skills and will have the opportunity to take part in our Erasmus exchange and work placement programmes.

-In Year 3, you will choose from a range of projects or develop your own to reflect your personal interests and career aspirations.
-Many students remain broadly based but others choose to specialise in one area of communication design; for example, advertising and promotion, moving image, typography or interactive design.
-Your professional portfolio and graduation shows will form the essential foundation of your future career.
+In Year 3, you will choose from a range of projects, or develop your own, to reflect your personal interests and career aspirations.
+Some students remain broadly based; others choose to specialise in areas such as branding, social design, editorial design, film and moving image, photography, advertising and promotion, typography or interactive design.
+Your interests and self-directed work will inform the written element of the course.
+Your professional portfolio and graduation shows will form an essential foundation of your future career.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.